 - undertake specific in-depth work through short-life working groups to explore relevant issues and make recommendations on how they should be addressed.

-Independently chaired by Ann Loughrey, the Advisory Panel includes representatives from nine organisations as follows:
+Independently chaired by Ann Loughrey, the advisory panel includes representatives from nine organisations:

 - Citizens Advice Scotland

 - Scottish Association of Landlords